Chris Frame: Maritime Historian, Author & Lecturer

 Spreading the Ocean Liner story further:

-Although I had a fear of public speaking as a child, today I thrive on public speaking both as a guest speaker and in front of the media.
+Although I had a fear of public speaking as a child, today I thrive on public speaking, both as a guest speaker and in front of the media.
+I have regularly appeared on television news, documentaries and radio as a subject matter expert for ocean liner history and cruising.
+You can check out my media profile here.

 Learn More:

-Rachelle and I have written a range of books covering the history of Cunard as well as books about the current fleet.
-Additionally we have collaborated with Rob Henderson & Doug Cremer to write about P&O and Orient Line.
-Our latest releases include 180 Years of CunardA Photographic History of P&O and an updated edition of our QM2 book.
+Additionally, we have collaborated with Australian maritime historians Rob Henderson & Doug Cremer to write about P&O and Orient Line, and their significant contribution to Australia.
+Some of our latest releases include 180 Years of Cunard, a new edition of A Photographic History of P&O and an updated edition of our QM2 book.
 We have also worked with The History Press to produce two beautiful colouring in books featuring the ships of Cunard and P&O.

 Over the years we’ve made contact with lots of other maritime historians, cruising enthusiasts and travel writers.
 A long list of excellent recommended websites can be seen by clicking here.